Adaptive MCMC with online relabeling: The stable AMOR algorithm

-We first consider a twisted, non-Gaussian version of the example in Section~\ref{s:example}.
-Figure~\ref{f:twistedExamples} illustrates how the selection of the target varies as the shape of the target becomes more nonlinear.
-In Figure~\ref{f:twisted2}, a slightly twisted symmetrized Gaussian yields a non-trivial target selection much similar to that of Figure~\ref{f:amorResults:res}.
-As nonlinearity in the seed distribution is increased, the selection changes; see Figure~\ref{f:twisted1}.
-As in Figure~\ref{f:amorResults:res}, the selected part of the target is as Gaussian as possible, among all partitionings based on a quadratic criterion of the form \eqref{e:criterion}.
-The same remark applies to the genuinely bimodal target in Figure~\ref{f:multimodalExamples}.
+On this example, the stable AMOR algorithm thus automatically achieves, without any tuning, a satisfactory result that cannot be obtained with any of the methods examined previously.
+Further examples of the behavior of stable AMOR are given in the supplemental article \cite{6}.
 We are now ready to prove our main result which shows that, under suitable conditions, stable AMOR indeed asymptotically samples from the target distribution restricted to a region on which the marginals are identifiable, and that the sample mean and covariance converge to the corresponding moments of the restricted target.